-We are keen that measures to improve animal welfare during transport should address the issue of welfare before, during and after transport in general.
-Consequently, we do not support a ban on live exports as we believe such a ban risks oversimplifying the wider determinants of animal welfare during transport.
+Consequently, while we support a ban on live exports for fattening and slaughter, we would like to see wider reform alongside this, as we believe such a ban risks oversimplifying the wider determinants of animal welfare during transport.

 Recommendation 3: Any proposals to improve welfare during transport should consider all forms of transport and address the issue of welfare before, during and after journeys.